"Rae" Yunzi Tan

 - Vasquez, E., Pedersen, W. C., Ensari, E., Tan, R. Y., & Miller, N. (2007).
 Personalization and differentiation as moderators of triggered displaced aggression in intergroup contexts.
 European Journal of Social Psychology, 37(2), 297-319.

-- Tan, R. Y. (July, 2014) Different me's in us: Investigating the presence of varying team members’ conflict management approaches and their effects on team effectiveness.
-Paper presented at the 2014 Annual Conference of the International Association for Conflict Management, Leiden, The Netherlands.
+- Tan, R. Y. (2014, July) Different me's in us: Investigating the presence of varying team members’ conflict management approaches and their effects on team effectiveness.
+Paper presented at the 27th annual conference of the International Association for Conflict Management, Leiden, The Netherlands.

-- Tan, R. Y. (April, 2012).
+- Tan, R. Y. (2012, April).
 Training diverse teams to manage conflicts effectively using constructive controversy.
-Paper presented at the 27th Annual Conference of the Society for Industrial and Organizational Psychology, San Diego, CA.
+Paper presented at the 27th annual conference of the Society for Industrial and Organizational Psychology, San Diego, CA.

-- Tan, R. Y. (July, 2011).
+- Tan, R. Y. (2011, July).
 Variant conflict management: A conceptual model on the development and influence of relative variation in conflict management within work teams.
-Paper presented at the 24th Annual Conference of the International Association for Conflict Management, Istanbul, Turkey.
+Paper presented at the 24th annual conference of the International Association for Conflict Management, Istanbul, Turkey.

-- Tan, R. Y., Roberson, L., & Kulik, C. (April, 2011).
+- Tan, R. Y., Roberson, L., & Kulik, C. (2011, April).
 Directions in diversity training research.
 In Goren, M., & Dawson, B. (Co-Chairs), Diversity training: Linking theory and practice.
-Symposium presented at the 26th Annual Conference of the Society for Industrial and Organizational Psychology, Chicago, IL.
+Symposium conducted at the 26th annual conference of the Society for Industrial and Organizational Psychology, Chicago, IL.